 Making milk kefir does not require any specialized equipment.
 You just need a glass/plastic jar, a plastic/wooden spoon, a cheese/cotton cloth and a rubber band.
 Detailed instructions are provided in the instructions manual which you get along with the parcel when you order kefir grains from feelgood kefir.

-To make milk kefir at home you will need milk and a starter culture (Milk Kefir Grains or a Kefir Starter Culture).
 Detailed instructions are provided in the instructions manual which you get along with the parcel when you order kefir grains from feelgood kefir.

 Since we ship our milk kefir grains in fresh organic milk, the grains have food to survive in its transit period.
 Once you receive the parcel and start fermenting, it may take 1-2 days depending on how long it stayed in transit, to get back to active state.